Your practice can enter a diagnoses, adjust the billing provider, and add other claim information when you Post Charges in PCC EHR.

 Use the first set of Visit Status pages to change diagnoses and the billing provider for each charge.

-The charges you selected appear with the date, patient name, procedure name and CPT, provider, amount of charge, and amount due.
+The charges you selected appear with the date, patient name, procedure name and code, provider, amount of charge, and amount due.
 Underneath each charge is a list of all diagnoses currently linked to it.
 Note that you can assign up to four diagnoses per procedure.

 Press the Tab key to enter a field and make changes.
 Use the asterisk (*) to view a list of possible entries.